-- Predicted annual consumption of potable water (gal) [per resident, per visitor, per FTE, as appropriate], for all uses, including process water. - Is potable water used for irrigation (after initial plant establishment period)?
-(Y/N)
+- Predicted annual consumption of potable water (gal) [per resident, per visitor, per FTE, as appropriate], for all uses, excluding process water (such as cooling towers).
+Downloadable tools are available to estimate indoor and outdoor water consumption.
+Express predicted indoor water use as a % reduction compared with federal standards. - Is potable water used for irrigation (after initial plant establishment period)?
+(Y/N) - Typical values to expect depend on building type, with values in the range 10-15 gallons per square foor per year being common for commercial buildings, and 70 gallons per person per day being common for indoor uses in US residences.

-- Actual annual consumption of potable water (gal) [per resident, per visitor, per FTE, as appropriate], for all uses - Is rainwater captured for use by the project?
+- Actual annual consumption of potable water (gal) [per resident, per visitor, per FTE, as appropriate], for all uses - If project has substantial process water loads (cooling towers), estimate annual water consumption in gallons/year - Is rainwater captured for use by the project?
 (Y/N) If so, what percentage of water consumed onsite comes from rainwater capture?% - Is greywater or blackwater captured for re-use?
-(Y/N) If so, what percentage of water consumed onsite comes from greywater/blackwater capture and treatment? - Percent of rainwater (from maximum anticipated 24-hour, 2-year storm event) that can be managed on site - Metrics of water quality for any stormwater leaving the site.
+(Y/N) If so, what percentage of water consumed onsite comes from greywater/blackwater capture and treatment?% - Percent of rainwater (from maximum anticipated 24-hour, 2-year storm event) that can be managed on site - Metrics of water quality for any stormwater leaving the site.
 For example, what is the % of Total Suspended Solids (TSS) removed from stormwater runoff?
-Refer to the EPA's Guidance Specifying Management Measures for Sources of Non-Point Pollution in Coastal Waters (Chapther 4, table 4-7).
+Refer to the EPA's Guidance Specifying Management Measures for Sources of Non-Point Pollution in Coastal Waters (Chapter 4, table 4-7).